-Read Full Review: Peg Perego Siesta
+Read review: Peg Perego Siesta

 Best Bang for the Buck

-Read Full Review: Graco Blossom
+Read review: Graco Blossom

 Top Pick for Light and Compact

-Read Full Review: Baby Bjorn
+Read review: Baby Bjorn

 Analysis and Test Results

 Whether you're a first-time parent or an experienced veteran, one thing remains the same: you are always looking for ways to make life with baby as easy and comfortable as possible.
 A high chair is a big part of that commitment.
 It is a tool you will use every. single. day.
 There is probably no worse feeling than having to deal with an ill-fitting or ill-performing chair three or more times a day.
 In fact, because it's so crucial, the scoring metric that held the most weight for us was Ease-of-Use.
-We loved chairs that were not only easy to get baby in and out of, but also ones that had extra adjustability features and could grow with baby.
+We loved chairs that were not only easy to get baby in and out of but also ones that had extra adjustability features and could grow with baby.
 So how do you pick the chair that's right for you?
 Read on, we think we can help.

 The chairs we tested covered everyone from a days-old infant through a 250-pound adult!
 They are all considered full-size, meaning they are meant to stay in your kitchen, or wherever you choose to feed baby.
 There's a lot to learn, so let's start by taking a look at some of they key terms we'll be using throughout our reviews so you can get a feel for exactly what we're talking about.